welford/opengl_samples/samples/README.txt

 A few notes:
-	-All samples reply on glew which i have included statically in glew_static -All but one project relies on "platform" to create the windows environment I have tried to make it as easy as possible for this to run on different OSs -Xinput.lib is required BUT!
-		To be honest i am not using it right now so it could be removed -The early examples don't use my OpenGL wrapper, they do use my shader wrapper though - it should be very simple to follow
+	-All samples reply on glew which i have included statically in glew_static -All but one project relies on "platform" to create the windows environment I have tried to make it as easy as possible for this to run on different OSs -The early examples don't use my OpenGL wrapper, they do use my shader wrapper though - it should be very simple to follow

 the helper libraries are: